inance-official/Assignment/Assigment_2/README.md

 ---------------------------------

-  Enter a key to Delete recode
+  Enter a code to Delete recode

 ---------------------------------

-Input key(9) : 1
+Input code(9) : 1

 ---------------------------------
-Key : 1	Name : a
+CODE : 1	Name : a
-Key : 1	Name : aa
+CODE : 1	Name : aa
 ---------------------------------

 Enter the name to delete: a

-Key : 1	Name : a
+CODE : 1	Name : a

 Are you sure?
 (1)yes (2)no : 1